Health Catalyst price target raised to $12 from $11 at Piper Sandler

-Piper Sandler raised the firm’s price target on Health Catalyst (HCAT) to $12 from $11 and keeps an Overweight rating on the shares after updating the firm’s model to reflect revised calendar year 2024 guidance and the company’s expectation for year-over-year adjusted EBITDA growth of about 50% next year.
-The firm notes its new target reflects an unchanged multiple applied to its higher calendar 2025 adjusted EBITDA estimate.
+Piper Sandler analyst Jessica Tassan raised the firm’s price target on Health Catalyst (HCAT) to $12 from $11 and keeps an Overweight rating on the shares.
+The firm is updating its model to reflect revised 2024 guidance and Health Catalyst’s expectation for approximately 50% adjusted EBITDA growth year-over-year in 2025.

 Don't Miss our Black Friday Offers: